-For further information on reputational risk management, refer to "x) Reputational Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.

-8.1 Failure to manage the risks it faces may cause damage to CSi's reputation, which is a key asset, and CSi's competitive position and business prospects could be harmed if its reputation is damaged
+- For further information on reputational risk management, refer to "viii) Reputational Risk" in "Note 41 Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report. - 9.1 Failure to manage the risks it faces may cause damage to CSi's reputation, which is a key asset, and CSi's competitive position and business prospects could be harmed if its reputation is damaged

-CSi's ability to attract and retain customers, clients, investors and employees, and conduct business transactions with its counterparties, could be adversely affected to the extent its reputation is damaged.
-CSi acknowledges that as a large global financial institution, with a wide range of businesses and stakeholders. it may be subject to general criticism or negative perception from time to time which may negatively impact its reputation.
+The Group suffered reputational harm as a result of the Archegos and SCFF matters and may suffer further reputational harm in the future as a result of these matters and other events.
+CSi's ability to attract and retain customers, clients, investors and employees, and conduct business transactions with its counterparties, can be adversely affected to the extent its reputation is damaged.
+CSi acknowledges that as a large global financial institution, with a wide range of businesses and stakeholders, it may be subject to general criticism or negative perception from time to time which may negatively impact its reputation.
 CSi also acknowledges that it will knowingly engage in specific activities where opinions may vary depending on the perspective and standpoint of each party, and which may lead to negative perception from some stakeholders.
 More specifically, reputational risk may arise from a variety of sources, including, but not limited to, the nature or purpose of a proposed transaction, action or client relationship, the identity or nature of a potential client, the regulatory or political climate in which the business will be transacted or significant public attention surrounding the transaction itself, and if CSi's comprehensive procedures and controls fail, or appear to fail, to prevent employee misconduct, negligence and fraud, to address conflicts of interest and breach of fiduciary obligations, to produce materially accurate and complete financial and other information, to identify credit, liquidity, operational and market risks inherent in its business or to prevent adverse legal or regulatory actions or investigations.
-Additionally, CSi's reputation may be harmed by compliance failures, privacy and data security intrusions, cyber incidents, technology failures, challenges to the suitability or reasonableness of its particular trading or investment recommendations or strategies and the activities of its customers, clients, counterparties and third parties.
+Additionally, CSi's reputation can be harmed by compliance failures, information or security breaches, personal data breaches, cyber incidents, technology failures, challenges to the suitability or reasonableness of its particular trading or investment recommendations or strategies and the activities of its customers, clients, counterparties and third parties.
 In addition, its reputation may be negatively impacted by its Environmental, Social and Governance ("ESG") practices and disclosures, including those related to climate change and how it addresses ESG concerns in its business activities, or by its clients' involvement in certain business activities associated with climate change.
-Adverse publicity or negative information in the media, posted on social media by employees, or otherwise, whether or not factually correct, may also adversely impact its business prospects or financial results, which risk can be magnified by the speed and pervasiveness with which information is disseminated through those channels.
+Adverse publicity or negative information in the media, posted on social media by employees, or otherwise, whether or not factually correct, can also adversely impact its business prospects or financial results, which risk can be magnified by the speed and pervasiveness with which information is disseminated through those channels.

-A reputation for financial strength and integrity is critical to CSi's performance in the highly competitive environment arising from globalisation and convergence in the financial services industry, and its failure to address, or the appearance of its failing to address, these and other issues gives rise to reputational risk that could harm its business, results of operations and financial condition.
-Failure to appropriately address any of these issues could also give rise to additional regulatory restrictions and legal risks, which may further lead to reputational harm.
+A reputation for financial strength and integrity is critical to CSi's performance in the highly competitive environment arising from globalisation and convergence in the financial services industry, and its failure to address, or the appearance of its failing to address, these and other issues gives rise to reputational risk that can harm its business, results of operations and financial condition.
+Failure to appropriately address any of these issues can also give rise to additional regulatory restrictions and legal risks, which may further lead to reputational harm.

-9. Technology risk
+10. Technology risk